 Q: Wasn't the Phadebas test sold by another Swedish company?

 A: Yes, Pharmacia Diagnostics invented the Amylase Test in the 1960's and was the sole distributor until Dec.
 31, 2005.
 In 2005, Magle AB acquired all rights to the Phadebas brand and products.Top of page

-Q: Will Phadebas Amylase Test continue to be CE marked for in-vitro diagnostic use?
+Q: Is Phadebas Amylase Test CE marked for in-vitro diagnostic use?

 A: No, Phadebas is no longer marketed for the IVD market.
 No changes are made to the products, but we do not maintain the necessary registrations for upholding the product's IVD status.Top of page